jashapiro/jashapiro.github.io/courses/biolB215f14/dataframes.markdown

 ## Plotting from data frames

-Once we have our data arranged nicely in a data frame, it is easy to use it in plots, and to take advantage of some of the fancier features `ggplot2`.
-We don't need to separate out the individual vectors, as we had done before; if we include a `data` argument in `qplot()`, it will use only the data in our data frame.
+Once we have our data arranged nicely in a data frame, it is easy to use it in plots, and to take advantage of some of the fancier features in the `ggplot2` package that I mentioned earlier.
 In particular, we can take advantage of "faceting", the ability to make multiple small plots with the same axes, which makes comparison across groups easier.
-I'll just present some examples here to give you a bit of inspiration.
+I'll just present some examples here to give you a bit of inspiration, and as a preview for next week.

 {% highlight r %}